Larsa Pippen Looks Like A Smokeshow In Sexy Black Over-The-Knee Boots

-Larsa Pippen’s most recent social media share is driving her fans wild.
-As those who follow the mother of four on the platform know, Pippen has never been shy when it comes to flaunting her gorgeous figure in a variety of NSFW outfits including anything from bikinis to little black dresses.
-In the most recent update that was added to her gorgeous feed, the model smoldered in another hot look.
+Larsa Pippen’s most recent social media share is driving fans wild.
+As those who follow the mother of four on the platform know, Pippen has never been shy when it comes to flaunting her gorgeous figure in a variety of NSFW outfits, including bikinis and little black dresses.
+In the most recent update added to her gorgeous feed, the model smoldered in another hot look.

-The brand new shot appeared to have been taken in the evening and Pippen posed front and center, looking straight into the camera with a serious look on her face.
-The stunner left little to the imagination while clad in a loose fitting green top that hit at her upper thigh and she paired it with a short black skirt.
-The bombshell accessorized the hot little outfit with some black leather over-the-knee boots, flashing a little of thigh in the process.
+The brand-new shot appeared to have been taken in the evening, and Pippen posed front and center, looking straight into the camera with a serious look on her face.
+The stunner left little to the imagination while clad in a loose-fitting green top that hit at her upper thigh, and she paired it with a short black skirt.
+The bombshell accessorized the hot little outfit with some black leather over-the-knee boots, flashing some thigh in the process.
 She accessorized her ensemble with a gorgeous diamond necklace and a black purse.

 The social media sensation looked nothing short of flawless, wearing her long, dark locks pulled halfway back with the majority falling at her chest.
 She also rocked a stunning application of makeup that included eyeliner, mascara, blush, and highlighter.
 In the caption of the image, she shared a sweet quote.
 Even though the post has only been live for a short time, it’s earned her a ton of attention from fans.

-In addition to over 12,000 likes, the photo has garnered an impressive 100 comments and that number continues to climb.
+In addition to over 12,000 likes, the photo has garnered an impressive number of comments.
 Some of Pippen’s fans commented on the post to let her know that she looks stunning while countless others raved over her figure.
 A few more had no words and opted to comment using emoji instead.

 “Beautiful, Larsa!
 And I love this color on you.
-Such a rich, gorgeous green color!,” one fan gushed, adding a few red heart emoji.
+Such a rich, gorgeous green color!” one fan gushed, adding a few red heart emoji.

-“Omg gorgeous!,” a second Instagrammer commented, adding a number of flame emoji.
+“Omg gorgeous!” a second Instagrammer commented, adding a number of flame emoji.

 “Realest ive seen today,” another Instagram user raved.